dazinator/dazinator.github.io/source/_posts/2015-12-01-dnnpackager-getting-started.md

 ![ProjectAfterAddingDnnPackager.PNG]({{site.baseurl}}/source/assets/posts/ProjectAfterAddingDnnPackager.PNG)

-## Build
-We haven't written any Dnn Module code yet, but go ahead and build your project.
-DnnPackager will step in during the build process, and create a Dnn installation zip for your module.
-If you open up your solution directory in Windows Explorer you should notice that there is an InstallPackages\ folder, and inside that - a zip file.
-This is the zip file that can be installed into a Dnn Website and will be used later to deploy your module.

 ## Dnn Sdk Assemblies
 In order to proceed with Dnn development, we will actually need to add references to the Dnn assemblies.
 Depending on the version of DotNetNuke you want your extension to be compatible with will often determine what version of the Dnn assemblies you will need to reference.